 These fast services can currently only travel as far south as Gemas, where the new dual electric tracks stops (the last section to JB has yet to be built).

 To travel from JB to KL by train you will now have to catch a Shuttle Train from JB to Gemas, then connect to the ETS Train services from Gemas to KL Sentral.

 Please see the new timetables on the following pages :

-From the 18th of December 2017, another option for travel from JB to KL has become available, as on the Shuttle timetable, a couple of trains now had their route extended past Gemas to Tampin.
+With the new KTM timetable from the 18th of December 2017, and again from the 3rd of June 2018, another option for travel from JB to KL has become available, as on the new Shuttle timetable, trains have now had their route extended past Gemas to Tampin.

-This now means you could take a Shuttle train to Tampin, the connect to the cheap KTM Komuter network that starts at Tampin and take a commuter service to Kuala Lumpur.
+This now means you could take a Shuttle train to Tampin, then connect to the cheap KTM Komuter network that starts at Tampin and take a commuter service to Kuala Lumpur.

 Or you could take the Shuttle to Tampin and take an ETS service.